 The property where the pod is located is owned by the Biggi family, which has been present in the Beaverton area for many years.

 “Beaverton will always have a different feel and identity,” said Domonic Biggi, a Beaverton High School alumni.
 “Suburban life is just unique to downtown life.
 Beaverton’s identity is evolving.
 It was a small farming town with a train stop for my grandma.
 It was an emerging suburb for high tech and neighborhoods for my dad.
 It is becoming something different yet again.
 Progress.”

-There’s also been a very positive response by the public to the food pod.
+There’s been a positive response by the public to the food pod.
 “We got instant positive feedback from everyone we went to [the] City of Beaverton staff really went to bat for us.
 Really found zero detractors in our startup exercises.
-Made us think we were on to something good,” said Biggi, who was inspired to start up this place with the introduction of a restaurant in Portland by his sister.
+Made us think we were on to something good,” said Biggi.
+He was inspired to found this place with the introduction of a restaurant in Portland by his sister.

-The atmosphere at the food pod is much different than ones you see in Portland.
+The atmosphere at the food pod is different than those in Portland.
 Whereas in most food pods in Portland have a more “on the go” vibe, the one here in Beaverton is more of a “backyard barbeque” vibe.
 Beaverton’s pod is equipped with an array of picnic tables and plenty of overhanging fairy lights.

 One of the places that I went to try out was Asian Legend, a cart that serves an array of different Asian inspired cuisines.
 I got two steam buns with pork and an order of honey walnut shrimp.
 The portions were pretty good as well as the taste.
 The experience with the staff and the atmosphere of the surrounding area was nice as well.